 Dormitory rooms are school property and inspections can be implemented routinely or when there is reasonable concern about violations of D.C. laws and/or school regulations.
-The search must be conducted in the presence of another witness.
+The search must be conducted in the presence of another staff member, who will serve as a witness.
 This search may include student desks, bags, clothing, backpacks, closets, and suitcases.
 School personnel may confiscate student property if that property is likely to disrupt the school environment or if it is illegal.